-Prior to the pandemic, the vast majority of diagnoses and medical care occurred in-person with a doctor, nurse or certified provider.
-The pandemic accelerated the need to visit doctors and medical professionals virtually in the form of telehealth.
+Prior to the pandemic, the vast majority of diagnoses and medical care occurred in-person with a doctor and clinician, nurse or certified provider.
+The pandemic accelerated the need to visit doctors, clinicians and medical professionals virtually in the form of telehealth.

 With Done., members can book an appointment online after taking a 1-minute assessment test.
 If an ADHD diagnosis might be a potential, members can schedule a 30-minute appointment with a board certified ADHD clinician.
 After booking, patients must complete an additional intake form 24 hours before as well as 3 additional assessments along the way.
 All designed to be as thorough and accurate as possible.